featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-a.md

 * Security analysis performed on a Neato BotVac Connected robot vacuum cleaner (popular in the US)
 * AM335x Microprocessor (ARM Cortex-A8)
 * Cold-boot attack allowed RAM to be dumped over serial
+  * <label>Cold-boot attack</label> - restarting the system whilst keeping memory modules powered on, keeping memory (mostly) in-tact
-  * USB + Serial communication allowed boot into custom image
+  * USB + Serial communication allowed boot into custom image that could then dump the memory for later triage

 ---